 If your goal is to become fluent in Spanish, you’ll need to decide what that means first.
 This can be tricky because the word “fluent” is a bit vague.
 To some people, you’re fluent as soon as you can have a basic conversation.
 For others, you shouldn’t say you’re fluent until you sound like a native speaker.
 For me, fluency means being able to function more or less as a native speaker would in everyday situations.
 This means:

 - I understand most things I hear (except strong accents, local slang, or specialist vocabulary).

 - I can talk quickly and native listeners understand me without straining.

 - I rarely have to search for words (unless it’s specialist vocabulary or a momentary slip).

-- I probably still make mistakes and have a light foreign accent, but they don’t impede communication.
+- I probably still make mistakes and have a slight foreign accent, but they don’t impede communication.